muyenzi/Wildlife-Tracker/README.md

 * Each time an animal species of either category is seen, a Sighting must be reported
 * When wildlife is spotted, a Ranger submits a form to record a Sighting

+#### Output

+* users may see all Rangers, and click each to see which Sightings they've reported.